Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Preliminaries

 \problembox{(Weighted) Set of Degrees MST}{Graph $G = (V,E)$, edge weight $w: E \to \mathbb{R}_{\geq 0}$, function $D:V(G)\rightarrow 2^{\mathbb{N}}$, bound $\costbd \in \mathbb{R}_{\geq 0}$}{Does $G$ admit a spanning tree $T$ of cost at most $\costbd$ such that $\deg_T(v)\in D(v)$ for each $v\in V(G)$?}

 \textsc{Bounded Degree MST} and \textsc{Specified Degree MST} are defined analogously, but there the images of $D$ are sets of the form $[i]$ or $\{i\}$ (for some integer $i$), respectively.
 We use $r$ to denote $\max_{v\in V(G),x\in D(v)}x$.
 For the unweighted versions of the problems above, we omit the edge weights $w$ and the cost bound $\costbd$ from the input and hence instances merely consist of a pair $(G,D)$.
 The unweighted versions of all three considered problems are \NP-hard as they admit a straightforward reduction from \textsc{Hamiltonian Path}.
-Moreover, there are trivial weight- and graph-preserving reductions from (weighted) \textsc{Bounded Degree MST} to (weighted) \textsc{Set of Degrees MST} and from (weighted) \textsc{Specified Degree MST} to (weighted) \textsc{Bounded Degree MST}.
-For the latter, every instance of \textsc{Specified Degree MST} not satisfying $\sum_{v\in V(G)} d(v) = 2n-2$ can be rejected, while that which does satisfy the equality is equivalent to the same instance of \textsc{Bounded Degree MST}.
+Clearly, (weighted) \textsc{Set of Degrees MST} generalizes both (weighted) \textsc{Bounded Degree MST} and (weighted) \textsc{Specified Degree MST} by definition.
+There is also a trivial weight- and graph-preserving reduction from (weighted) \textsc{Specified Degree MST} to (weighted) \textsc{Bounded Degree MST} where instances of \textsc{Specified Degree MST} not satisfying $\sum_{v\in V(G)} d(v) = 2n-2$ can be rejected, while an instance that satisfies this equality can be turned into an equivalent instance of \textsc{Bounded Degree MST} by replacing $D(v) = \{i\}$ for each $v\in V(G)$ with $D(v) = [i]$.

-\subparagraph{Structural Parameters.} We now define the graph parameters considered in this work.
+\textbf{Structural Parameters.}\quad We now define the graph parameters considered in this work.